JeremiahKaren/35percent.github.io/_posts/2018-09-15-grosvenor-taking-the-biscuit-factory.md

 # the House of Westminster

 The [Grosvenor Estate](https://www.grosvenorestate.com/about-us.aspx) _'represents all the business activities of the Grosvenor Family, headed by the Duke of Westminster'_.
 One of its three arms is [Grosvenor] which _'represents the majority of the Grosvenor Estate’s urban property activities and is its largest business'_.
 This in turn comprises Grosvenor Americas, Grosvenor Asia Pacific, Grosvenor Europe and [Grosvenor Britain & Ireland](http://www.grosvenor.com/our-businesses/grosvenor-britain-ireland/investing-with-grosvenor-britain-and-ireland/), which has assets worth £5.1bn.
 In other words the Grosvenor Estate, (ultimate beneficiary, the Grosvenor family) is very rich; the present Duke is reputed to be worth £9bn and the [world's richest man under 30](https://en.wikipedia.org/wiki/Hugh_Grosvenor,_7th_Duke_of_Westminster).
-The Biscuit Factory on the other hand, is in South Bermondsey, which is one of eight Southwark wards classified as being in the [bottom 10% most deprived in the country](https://communitysouthwark.org/sites/default/files/images/1.%20Overview%20of%20Southwark_Final_1.pdf), so the need for social rented housing hardly needs demonstrating.
+The Biscuit Factory on the other hand, is right on the border of South Bermondsey, which is one of eight Southwark wards classified as being in the [bottom 10% most deprived in the country](https://communitysouthwark.org/sites/default/files/images/1.%20Overview%20of%20Southwark_Final_1.pdf), so the need for social rented housing hardly needs demonstrating.
 The Biscuit Factory is also the number one development listed in the [Grosvenor Britain & Ireland's summary of developements] http://www.grosvenor.com/downloads/grosvenor%20britain%20and%20ireland/grosvenor-britain-ireland-approach-(2017).pdf and the spin is that Grosvenor is bringing life to a 'burgeoning new neighbourhood in London', artfully propogated by the usual [community engagement](http://www.belonginbermondsey.com/)soft-soaping, If Grosvenor had any genuine interest in the community it would simply build the affordable housing that the local plan requires and build social rented housing; the demands are not onerous.
 As it is, the very richest are getting richer at the expense of the poorest, by depriving them of the homes they need.

 This is not a planning application that